Stow Hall is a Grade II listed building in the Maldon local planning authority area, England. First listed on 30 May 1986. House.

 Description

-STOW MARIES THE STREET TQ 89 NW (north-west side) 4/119 Stow Hall II House.
-Early C17, extended in C19.
-Timber framed and plastered, roofed with handmade red clay tiles; C19 additions in red brick in Flemish bond, roofed with slate.
-6 bays facing SE with axial stack in third bay from right end, forming a lobby-entrance, and internal stack at left end.
-Large late C19 extension to front, with 2 internal stacks symmetrically arranged, and late C19 wing to rear.
-2 storeys.
-5-window range of late C19 sashes of 4 lights.
-Central 4-panel door in late C19 gabled porch.
-The front elevation has a small gable between 2 large gables.
-In the original building jowled posts, curved tension braces trenched inside heavy studs, face-halved and bladed scarfs in the wallplates, butt-purlin roof with cranked collars.
-Chamfered transverse and axial beams with broach stops, plain joists of vertical section orginally plastered to the soffits, now exposed.
-Each ground floor room is of 2 bays, of unusual height.
-The partition between the left and middle rooms has been removed and rebuilt in the C20.
-2 large wood-burning hearths on the ground floor, both altered, and another blocked.
-In the N corner of the right ground-floor room a small area of original wall-painting, the design of black lines on white, with red and orange.
-In the front of the main stack a C17/18 battened door with cockshead hinges, removed from the upper floor, and in the stack a cupboard with butterfly hinges.
-The upper storey also is of unusual height.
-Wood-burning hearth with chamfered jambs and mantel beam with lamb's tongue stops, originally plastered, now stripped, reduced and containing a cast iron ducknest grate, c.1800.
-The attic floor is original, constructed similarly to the first floor, but the attic is not now lit or occupied.
-The whole timber structure is unusually massive for its date.
-A conveyance of 1623 describes the house, then called Potters, as 'lately built' (Essex Record Office, D/Dc 27/741).
-RCHM 2.
+The original building exhibits jowled posts, curved tension braces trenched inside heavy studs, face-halved and bladed scarfs in the wallplates, and a butt-purlin roof with cranked collars.
+Inside, there are chamfered transverse and axial beams with broach stops, and plain joists of vertical section, originally plastered to the soffits but now exposed.
+Each ground floor room is of unusual height.
+A partition between the left and middle ground floor rooms was removed and rebuilt in the 20th century.
+There are two large wood-burning hearths on the ground floor, both altered, and one blocked.
+A small area of original wall-painting exists in the north corner of the right ground-floor room; it consists of black lines on a white background, accented with red and orange.
+A 17th/18th-century battened door with cockshead hinges, originally from the upper floor, is positioned in front of the main stack, alongside a cupboard with butterfly hinges within the stack.
+The upper storey is also of unusual height.
+A wood-burning hearth on the upper storey features chamfered jambs and a mantel beam with lamb's tongue stops, originally plastered but now stripped and reduced, and containing a cast iron ducknest grate dating from around 1800.
+The attic floor retains its original construction, similar to the first floor, though it is currently unlit and unoccupied.
+The entire timber structure is unusually massive for its period.
+A 1623 conveyance, referring to the house then called Potters as 'lately built', is held at the Essex Record Office (D/Dc 27/741).

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.